crubalcaba/executor/README.md

 # executor

-Kemal web server waiting for posts to execute a local command.
+Kemal web server waiting for posts to execute a local command. (extremely overengineered :)

 ## Installation